 This bill amends RSA 91-A:3, II(c) to enhance the rights of individuals attending public meetings where discussions may adversely affect their reputation.
 The new legal language allows a person who has the right to attend a public meeting to request that the meeting remain open, even if the discussion could negatively impact their reputation.
 Specifically, it states that if such a person requests an open meeting, their request must be granted.
-This change aims to provide individuals with greater control over their participation in discussions that concern them.
+This change aims to provide individuals with greater control over the circumstances under which their reputation is discussed in public settings.

 Statutes affected: